 This is the URL of the web page that your user tapped on, the web page that you want to show.

 Let's look at that delegate real quick.

+YONGJUN ZHANG: Thank you, Ricky.
+Hi, everyone.
+My name is Yongjun.
 I'm a Safari and WebKit engineer.

 I don't know about you, but I really want to have some pizza today.